King Henry's Drive tram stop

-King Henry's Drive tram stop is a light rail stop serving the Betchworth Way residential area of New Addington, in the London Borough of Croydon in the southern suburbs of London.
+King Henry's Drive tram stop is a light rail stop serving the Betchworth Way residential area of New Addington, located in the London Borough of Croydon.
 It is located in the wide central reservation of a dual carriageway.

 Services

 King Henry's Drive is served by tram services operated by Tramlink.
 The tram stop is served by trams every 7-8 minutes between New Addington and West Croydon via East Croydon and Centrale.

 A very small number of early morning and late evening services continue beyond Croydon to and from Therapia Lane and Wimbledon.
 During the evenings on weekends, the service is reduced to a tram every 15 minutes.

 Services are operated using Bombardier CR4000 and Stadler Variobahn Trams.